 Although concern about inequality is stronger among segments that are more likely to support left-wing parties, it is shared by a majority of people in every population segment.
-Agreement ranges from 50 per cent of Backbone Conservatives and 56 per cent of Disengaged Traditionalists, to 99 per cent of Progressive Activists (of whom 75 per cent regard it as very serious).
+Agreement ranges from half of Backbone Conservatives and Disengaged Traditionalists, to all of Progressive Activists (of whom 75 per cent regard it as very serious).